IN & AROUND CHITWAN, POKHARA & KATHMANDU

 DAY TWO - CHITWAN NATIONAL PARK

-We’ll be heading into Chitwan National Park by jeep or bicycle to spot the rhinos, tigers and bears, so get your camera ready!
+We’ll be heading into Chitwan National Park by jeep or bicycle to spot the wildlife, so get your camera ready!
 You’ll get a guide on your tour to point out the wildlife hiding behind the trees!
 The terrain here is the perfect tiger habitat, and there are leopards lurking outside of their territory too.
-Chitwan is famous for hosting the endangered one-horned rhinoceros, This National Park is also believed to have the highest population density of sloth bears too, a relatively small and very furry brown creature, with very long claws!
+Chitwan is famous for hosting the endangered one-horned rhinoceros, This National Park is also believed to have the highest population density of sloth bears, a small and very furry brown creature, with very long claws!
 You may also find monkeys, crocodiles, boar, porcupines and beautiful species of birds.

 There’s also a chance to hop in a Canoe along the Narayani River, spotting the birds and crocodiles along the way!
 Hopefully, we can catch a nice view of the sunset to end a great day.